 Land was acquired in the 1930s which facilitated the expansion of Plainfield enabling the construction of new holes from 13 to 15.
 Some felt these holes failed to blend with the rest, so they were included in a package of items that were fixed by the Gil Hanse design team when they began restorative work in 2000.
 Other identified areas of restoration were tree removal, fairway repositioning, bunker restoration and enlargement of the greens.

 Plainfield is now a more open course, though some trees still remain, with bunkering containing beautiful soft, white sand.
 There are many strong holes on both loops of nine holes but one on each nine really stands out.
 First of all, the 460-yard, par four 7th is the favourite hole of many golfers who relish the challenge of carrying a bunker complex cut into a ridge in front of the punchbowl green.
-The signature hole is the 585-yard, par five 12th (which was a shorter hole before the changes in the 1930s) where a drainage ditch bisects the fairway then runs up the right of the green.
+The signature hole is the 585-yard, par five 12th (which was a shorter hole before the changes in the 1930s) where a snaking drainage ditch bisects the fairway then runs up the left of the green.

 The name Plainfield is understated and perhaps suggests an ordinary run-of-the-mill layout but we can assure you, plain it is not.
 Plainfield is a rather eccentric, traditional old course where blind drives and blind approaches hark back to yesteryear.
 Plainfield in an interesting course that not only deserves its place in the national Top 100 but also the return of top-flight golf.

-In 2011, following Gil Hanse’s extensive restoration and renovation program, Plainfield Country Club was selected to host The Barclays, a tournament that has sported six different names since Jack Nicklaus won the inaugural Westchester Classic at the Westchester County Club in 1967.
+In 2011, following Gil Hanse’s extensive restoration programme, Plainfield Country Club was selected to host The Barclays, a tournament that has sported six different names since Jack Nicklaus won the inaugural Westchester Classic at the Westchester County Club in 1967.
 The 2011 Barclays got off to a shaky start when an earthquake measuring 5.9 on the Richter Scale struck northern Virginia and was felt by players practising on Tuesday.
-Later that the week, the PGA Tour announced that the event would be shortened from 72 to 54 holes due to the impending threat of Hurricane Irene.
+Later that week, the PGA Tour announced that the event would be shortened from 72 to 54 holes due to the impending threat of Hurricane Irene.
 However, neither earthquake or hurricane would prevent Dustin Johnson from winning The Barclays on Saturday by two shots from compatriot Matt Kuchar.

 The Barclays returned to Plainfield in 2015 and Jason Day followed up his recent victory in the US PGA to record his fourth win of the season.
-The headlines however were grabbed by Brian Harman who carded to two holes-in-one at the 3rd and 14th in his final round at The Barclays.
+The headlines however were grabbed by Brian Harman who carded two holes-in-one at the 3rd and 14th in his final round at The Barclays.

 Played on the 31st of August in a perfect cool and sunny day.
 Course was in great shape with perfect very large fairways, very fast greens and a quite hard rough.
 Liked very much the piece of land and the layout.
 It played quite long and the greens were very tough also considering their big size and their incredible slope.
 Placing the ball on the right place of the green is of paramount importance to avoid three puts.
 All holes were fun and did not find any weak one.
 The second nine maybe a little better than the first nine with the last three holes quite magnificient.